GENER

 Repeat records GENER.1, 1.1, 1.2, and 1.3 for the number of sinks/sources desired.

-We provide an alternative input for Record GENER.l.l (optional, LTAB < -1 only)
+We provide an alternative input for Record GENER.l.l (optional, LTAB < -1 only).
+Users may use this option for input of complex well operation.

 Free format for 4 parameters per line, or Format (3E14.7, 1A10)